rajhustle/logistics-doc-intelligence/README.md

 ### 💬 Question Answering with Guardrails
 - Ask any question about your uploaded document
-- Token overlap guardrail — blocks questions not related to the document
+- **Document-grounded guardrail** — blocks questions whose content words don't exist in the document
-- Confidence scoring — every answer shows a confidence level
+- Confidence scoring on every answer:
   - 🟢 Green — high confidence (≥ 0.65)
   - 🟡 Orange — medium confidence (≥ 0.45)
   - 🔴 Red — low confidence, treat with caution